-Take an international look at the key areas of corporate governance and corporate and commercial law.
+Take an international look at the key areas of corporate governance, and corporate and commercial law.

 Your learning will reflect the latest innovations in legal education.
 You'll work in a student law firm to complete a number of problem-based learning exercises based on a series of varied real-life corporate commercial transactions and matters developed in consultation with legal practitioners.

 You'll study 180 credits over the course of your degree.
 Four core modules will enable you to develop a grounding in the key aspects of international corporate and commercial law.
 You'll also study research skills and methods to help you prepare for your dissertation.
 By choosing from a range of options, you can focus your studies on what interests you most.

-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff.

-You'll write a 15,000 word dissertation on a topic of your choice and under the supervision of a faculty member.
-You'll be supported in the preparation of the dissertation proposal during the ‘Research Skills and Methods’ module.
+You'll write a 12,000-word dissertation on a topic of your choice and under the supervision of a faculty member.
+You'll be supported in the preparation of the dissertation proposal during the Research Skills for Dissertation Writing module.
 You'll have a lot of flexibility when it comes to choosing your topic.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.
-Find out more about our approach to teaching and learning.

-What drew me to the LLM in International Corporate and Commercial Law was its applicability for employment and the broad range of modules on offer.
+What drew me to the LLM International Corporate and Commercial Law was its applicability for employment and the broad range of modules on offer.
 One of the highlights was taking part in a live negotiation with a Law School in Boston.
 Each student went through the whole process of a complex international commercial deal.Elliott, LLM International Corporate Commercial Law

 |Full-time (1 year)

-Students on a Tier 4 Visa are not currently permitted to study part-time at York.
+Students on a Student Visa are not currently permitted to study part-time at York.

-UK/EU or international fees?
-The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.
+UK (home) or international fees?
+The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
+Check your fee status.